By Jirapart Limaksorn, IDPC volunteer

 By 2001, the government attempted to solve the problem of over-incarceration by moving people who use drugs to ‘drug rehabilitation centre which reduced the number of people in prison from 240,000 to 160,000.
 Since then, further problems have arisen with there being too many people in the drug rehabilitation system: in 2019 226,002 people were in the rehabilitation system.
 In some centres, especially those under the supervision of the police and military, patients don't even get any form of treatment from doctors or public health officers.
 Instead, patients are merely put under the supervision of an assigned warden, where they are treated as if they are punished with a term of imprisonment.
 In some centres, there is only 1 trained health care worker amongst the staff.

-When a person is seeking government-provided drug treatment programmes, or arrested for drug use and/or related activities such as possession, there are three types of drug rehab that the person may enter:
+When a person is seeking access to a government-provided drug treatment programmes, or arrested for drug use and/or related activities such as possession, there arethree types of drug rehab that the person may enter:

 a. people who come by their own will or family intervention, who will then be cared for in a medical setting, or

-b. people who are arrested by police with possession of drugs or following a positive urine test for drug use, and then ‘chose’ to enter government-provided drug rehab with no criminal record instead of prosecution and potential criminalisation.
+b. people who are arrested by police with possession of drugs or following a positive urine test for drug use, and then ‘chose’ toenter a government-provided drug rehab programme, resulting in no criminal record, instead of prosecution and potential criminalisation.
 This process is known as ‘Kor Sor Chor 108’ (in Thai language: คสช 108) which arguably renders the entry into drug rehab compulsory rather than voluntary.
 The patients subjected to the Kor Sor Chor 108 process are usually admitted into a centre in the compulsory rehab system.

-- Compulsory rehab is where people who have been detained and arrested under the Rehabilitation Act 2002 are forced into a drug rehabilitation programme without receiving a criminal record following prosecution and a court order.
+- Compulsory rehab is where people detained and arrested under the Rehabilitation Act 2002 are held after being forced into a drug rehabilitation programme, following prosecution and court order, without receiving a criminal record.

-- Prison rehab is when people who use drugs are arrested, taken into legal custody and sentenced with a term of imprisonment together with an order to enter a drug rehabilitation programme in prison.
+- Prison rehab is where people who use drugs end up being arrested, taken into legal custody and sentenced with a term of imprisonment together with an order to enter a drug rehabilitation programme in prison.
 After completing the programme, the person may have his or her prison sentence reduced.